arunbaby0/arunbaby.com/_dsa/0057-largest-rectangle-in-histogram.md

 companies: [Google, Amazon, Meta, Microsoft, Netflix, Bloomberg]
 ---

 **"Largest Rectangle in Histogram is the masterclass of the Monotonic Stack.
 It requires maintaining a sorted state of indices to solve a local minimum problem in linear time."**

 ## 1. Introduction: The Geometry of Data

-Imagine you have a series of buildings of different heights forming a skyline.
-You want to find the largest rectangular billboard that can be placed against these buildings.
-This isn't just a geometric puzzle; it is a fundamental problem in information retrieval, image processing (finding features in histograms), and even manufacturing (optimizing raw material cuts).

-The brute-force approach—checking every possible pair of buildings as boundaries—results in an O(N^2) complexity.
-For a high-resolution histogram with millions of bins, this is too slow.
-To solve it in O(N), we must move from "Blind Search" to "Intelligent Tracking."
-Today we master the **Monotonic Stack**, a data structure that helps us find the nearest smaller value in a single pass.

----

-## 2. The Problem Statement

 Given an array of integers `heights` representing a histogram's bar height where the width of each bar is 1, find the area of the largest rectangle in the histogram.